Safeguarding

 Urdu https://www.gov.uk/government/publications/guidance-for-parents-and-carers-on-safeguarding-children-in-out-of-school-settings.ur

-Support for families experiencing domestic violence
+Support for families experiencing domestic abuse

 With the recent pandemic and lockdowns, incidents of domestic abuse have sadly become increasingly common across the UK.